 Spiritual Discernment and The Mind of Christ

-I grew up in a world where I remember elders saying things like: “I’m sure that that is none of my business”, “Well, I’M not the judge of that” and “I suggest you pray about it”.
+I grew up in a world where I remember elders saying things like: “I’m sure that that is none of our business”, “Well, I’M not the judge of that” and “I suggest you pray about it”.

 If we want to have any chance at salvaging this rapidly hell-like culture we are growing in our world today - I suggest that we begin to do the same.